infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### vector_column_name: `str`, *Required*

-A non-empty string indicating the name of the vector column to search on.
+A non-empty string indicating the name of the vector column or multi-vector column to search on.

 #### embedding_data: `list/np.ndarray`, *Required*